DataDog/documentation/content/en/serverless/aws_lambda/configuration.md

 Trace collection through the Datadog Lambda extension is enabled by default.

-If you want to stop collecting traces from your Lambda functions, follow the instructions below:
+If you want to start collecting traces from your Lambda functions, apply the configurations below:

 {{< tabs >}}
 {{% tab "Datadog CLI" %}}